 - Diatomaceous earth — sprinkle in the location of cockroaches

-- Catnip plant — natural repellent to cockroaches, place the leaves on affected area
+- Catnip plant — natural repellent to cockroaches, place the leaves on the affected area

 - Soapy water — spray the insects with this concoction

-- Bay leaves — place in area of cockroaches
+- Bay leaves — place in the area of cockroaches

 Rodents — both mice and rats —have caused a lot of problems throughout history, from plagues to severe contamination.
 The following are considered natural pest control for them: